Rías Baixas: The Ultimate Guide to the Birthplace of Albariño

 Ría - farrangallo, CC BY-SA 2.0 , via Wikimedia Commons

 Galicians, of course, have a more interesting explanation for how the rías came into being.
 Legend has it that on the seventh day of creation, God rested to enjoy his work in the most beautiful place of all.
-He laid a hand on Galicia, and his fingers sank into the earth, leaving impressions to be later filled in by the sea.
+He laid a hand on Galicia, and his fingers sank into the earth, leaving impressions that were later filled by the sea.

 And what makes them baixas?